hmatalonga/blog/content/work-journal.md

 - I worked on the titanic challenge blog post.

 **📚 Learnings**
 - I have been learning about different methods of comparing datasets.
 While there are a few more commonly used, there is no one solution that fits all kinds of data distributions.
 In my particular case, I have two groups of non-normal data distributions with continuous numerical features.
-After doing some research, I selected the following options: Wilcoxon, Mann-Whitney tests.
+After doing some research, I selected the following options: Wilcoxon and Mann-Whitney tests.
 And I will also use Spearman's rank correlation coefficient and relative entropy.

 **💡 Interesting stuff**
 - Kaggle released a new feature that allows sharing of notebooks.
 [Link](https://www.kaggle.com/product-feedback/230748)